zeroluck/docs/sources/articles/oxray.md

 ### Client Registration

-Liferay application need to be register with Authorization server before initiating authentication request/response with oAuth IDP server.
+LifeRay application need to be register with Authorization server before initiating authentication request/response with oAuth IDP server.

 Following steps are necessary, to obtain client id and client secret that will be used with liferay portal-ext.properties.